xychcz/S3Fit/manuals/full_parameter_list.md

 > Please do not be confused with the non-linear fitting 'parameters' of models discussed in  [fitting strategy](./fitting_strategy.md).

 > [!NOTE]
-> The code is actively under development.
+> S<sup>3</sup>Fit is under active development.
 Please double-check the manuals archived in the GitHub release for a specific version if you encounter any discrepancies.

 ### Input spectroscopic data
 - `spec_wave_w` (list or numpy array of floats, <ins>**required**</ins>) \